Murder of Anne Searle: Murder

 Searle murdered his wife in their house in The Brickfields, Stowmarket, Suffolk shortly before 10.30pm on 30 December 2017.

-He told the 999 operator "I've just killed my wife", that this was a "bit of a bizarre situation but you know... never mind" and that there was "well just the one of us now".
+He told the 999 operator "I've just killed my wife", that this was a "bit of a bizarre situation but you know... never mind" and when asked whether there were just two people in the house replied that there was "well just the one of us now".
 Then he told police "I’ve been a very naughty boy" and "everyone has their breaking point".

 When paramedics arrived, Anne Searle was found unresponsive and despite their best efforts, she was immediately pronounced dead.

 A post mortem, carried out the following day, revealed that the cause of death was "compression of the neck".
 A forensic pathologist later gave evidence she "would have lost consciousness after about eight to 15 seconds of pressure" to her neck, and died after "further sustained pressure for a period of minutes".
 Stephen Searle had learned about performing a choke hold during military training.

 He was charged and remanded in custody at South East Suffolk Magistrates’ Court on 2 January 2018.
 Because of its severity, the case was immediately sent upwards to the Crown Court.

 Previous abuse

 A former partner of his son Gary, Sara Shepherd, said she was told that in the 1990s, Stephen Searle "got a bit angry" with his wife in a pub the couple ran and "got out one of his guns and threatened her in front of a whole pub full of people."
 A second woman said the gun was a rifle and "when she got back he shot the gun.
 He was aiming at her."

 Kelly Lawrence, Anne Searle's colleague at a sushi firm in Earl Stonham, gave evidence that on one occasion in 2017, she spotted bruises on Anne Searle's arms, which Anne said were inflicted by her husband.
-Kelly Laurence said Anne did not press any charges because after being married for so long, she believed she was "too old to start again".
+Lawrence said Anne did not press any charges because after being married for so long, she believed she was "too old to start again".
 Another colleague, Sally Cutting, also said she was told by Anne in June 2017 that the bruises were caused by the way Stephen grabbed her arms.

-Victoria Searle, the wife of their son Stevie, gave a statement that Stephen threatened to kill his wife weeks before doing so, portending "I’ll kill you.
+Victoria Searle, the wife of their son Stephen, gave a statement that Stephen threatened to kill his wife weeks before doing so, portending "I’ll kill you.
 I will", and on another occasion tried to push Anne down the stairs.
 The witness said in the days before, he insisted on arguing about the affair every night when Anne just wanted to move on and stopped her from eating Christmas lunch by throwing the meat and trimmings in the bin.

 Anne Searle posted the Facebook message "Happy Christmas...
 I hope I will still be here in 2018.
 We will see", days before her death.